-Unless a Significant Emotional Event occurs or we make a conscious effort to adjust our values, Massey believes we live our life modelling the behaviours formed from our values, and they are reflected in our perspectives, work ethic, and communication style.
+Unless a Significant Emotional Event occurs or we make a conscious effort to adjust our values; Massey believes we live our life modelling the behaviours formed from our values.
+He says they are reflected in our perspectives, work ethic, and communication style.

 When I researched this, it all fell into place.
-I understood how values are formed, and how they can be changed, and the impact a Significant Emotional Event can have.
+I understood how values are formed, and how they can be changed.
+I also understood the impact a Significant Emotional Event can have.
 It made sense.

-But this is my Significant Emotional Event, and right now, it doesn’t make sense.
+But this was my Significant Emotional Event, and it didn’t make sense.

-It feels like someone has thrown my deck of values cards up in the air, and I’m still waiting for them to fall down.
+It felt like someone had thrown my deck of values cards up in the air, and I was waiting for them to fall down.

 My experience wasn’t out of the ordinary.
 Despite knowing the work of Massey, I hadn’t realised how much a Significant Emotional Event could cause me to re-evaluate my values and my behaviours.

-It feels like my values may change, as well as the priority I place on my values.
+It felt like my values would change, as well as the priority I placed on my values.

-What has also struck me, is that even though my own Significant Emotional Event is very personal for me, I can see more clearly now how Significant Emotional Events can affect others.
+What also struck me, was that even though my own Significant Emotional Event was very personal for me, I could see more clearly how Significant Emotional Events could affect others.

-A birth, death, marriage, divorce, illness, a child leaving home, these are all things that can shake somebody’s world and make them think, behave and feel differently.
-Everything changes for that person, but the rest of the world continues, oblivious to the internal turmoil they might be experiencing.
+A birth, death, marriage, divorce, illness, or a child leaving home are all things that can shake somebody’s world.
+They are things that can make them think, behave and feel differently.
+When this happens, everything changes for that person.
+But the rest of the world continues, oblivious to the internal turmoil they might be experiencing.